 Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
 Avoid the use of promethazine hydrochloride/phenylephrine hydrochloride/codeine phosphate oral solution in patients taking benzodiazepines, other CNS depressants, or alcohol.

 Promethazine hydrochloride/phenylephrine hydrochloride/codeine phosphate oral solution n is not recommended for use in pregnant women.
 Prolonged use of promethazine hydrochloride/phenylephrine hydrochloride/codeine phosphate oral solution during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated.
 If promethazine hydrochloride/phenylephrine hydrochloride/codeine phosphate oral solution is used for a prolonged period in a pregnant woman, advise the patient o f the risk o f neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available .

-Codeine, phenylephrine, and promethazine combination is used to treat for the temporary relief of cough or stuffy nose caused by allergies or the common cold.
+Codeine, phenylephrine, and promethazine combination is used for the temporary relief of cough, runny or stuffy nose, sneezing, or other symptoms caused by allergies or the common cold.